 Need to grab a quick bite?
 Forgotten one of the all-important ingredients for tonight’s dinner?
 Don’t worry.
 Switzerland has you covered with its network of convenience stores.
 These are mostly independently-owned and serve local neighborhoods or towns.
 Convenience stores at train stations and fuel stations are your best bet if you’re looking for groceries late at night or on Sundays.

 Buying alcohol in Switzerland is not as straight forward as you might expect because while Swiss supermarkets are allowed to sell alcohol, the country’s largest chain, Migros, does not.
 However, you’ll find a wide range of beers, wines, and spirits on sale at most other supermarkets.
 If you prefer the knowledge and selection of your local wine merchant or liquor store, though, you can simply search online to find your nearest.

 Essentially, the legal age to buy alcohol in Switzerland depends on what you are buying.
 For instance, the law is set at 18 for spirits and 16 for most other drinks, including beer and wine.
 And as always in Switzerland, you can expect to pay a little more than you are used to.
 If you live near a border, however, you may want to consider hopping over and stocking up somewhere a little cheaper.

 Buying groceries from your home country

 Missing your favorite groceries from home?
 Well, luckily, many Swiss supermarkets offer a small selection of foreign foods.
 In larger stores, you may even find a world foods section with products from around Europe and beyond.
 Some cities also have international grocery stores.
 However, if these aren’t convenient, a growing number of online grocery stores can deliver your favorite foods from home directly to your door in Switzerland.
+This includes British Corner Shop, which specializes in UK goods.
 You can explore our directory listings to find out more about this.